jiixyj/libebur128/README.md

 All scanners support loudness range measurement with the command line option "-l".

-Use the options "-s", "-m" or "-i" to print short-term (3s), momentary (0.4s) or integrated loudness information to stdout.
+Use the options "-s", "-m" or "-i" to print short-term (last 3s), momentary (last 0.4s) or integrated loudness information to stdout.
 For example:

     r128-sndfile -m 0.1 foo.wav